The directed landscape: Properties of melon paths

 \section{Properties of melon paths}

-In this section, we collect some key combinatorial facts about last passage paths in melons.
-We first record the following basic fact about the location of last passage paths.
-We state this lemma for functions $f \in C^n_+$ that start at $0$ and stay ordered, as any melon $Wf$ has this property.
+In this section, we collect some key deterministic facts about last passage paths in melons.
+The first is about the location of last passage paths.
+We state the following lemma for functions $f \in C^n_+$ that start at $0$ and stay ordered, as any melon $Wf$ has this property.